alejandro-carderera/website/content/publication/FW-for-GSC-functions/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Simple steps are all you need: Frank-Wolfe and generalized self-concordant functions - Under submission to NeurIPS'21"
+title: "Simple steps are all you need: Frank-Wolfe and generalized self-concordant functions - To appear in NeurIPS'21"
 authors: [Alejandro Carderera, Mathieu Besançon, Sebastian Pokutta]
 date: 2021-05-28T13:46:30-05:00
 doi: ""